freistil/company-runbook/career/internships.md

 Usually, your mentor will have a daily time slot reserved for you.
 Make good use of this time slot by preparing all the questions and issues you’d like to discuss; ideally you send them this list in advance of your meeting.

 Additionally, we have a dedicated Slack channel named #internship where you will communicate with your mentor and other team members.
-As described in our [communication guidelines], this doesn’t necessarily mean people will be able to answer immediately.
+As described in our [communication guidelines](/communication.html), this doesn’t necessarily mean people will be able to answer immediately.
 If you do have to get someone’s attention quickly, try an @mention.
 However, be considerate; we all try to apply the same focus to our work that you expect from us with regard to your own matters.

 ## Internship schedule